Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 But in-ears can come in two formats.
 True wireless earbuds feature two independent headphones that sit just inside the ear.
 Meanwhile, you can also find the best workout headphones with a connecting strap intended to sit behind the ears.
 This is ideal for sports or any type of activity where you would otherwise be concerned that you might lose an earbud.

 Since you’ll be relying on the cans or earbuds to manage basic listening functionality, make sure that the buttons are placed in locations that make sense.
 Additionally, any physical controls should be intuitive to use.
 For example, can you easily execute a long press to jump between tracks?
 Is the stop/play button in a location that makes sense for you to access?

 Not everyone cares about active noise cancellation.
 But if you’re the type who works in noisy environments, or wants to drown out background noise like an airplane’s engines while in-flight, this is a nice standout feature that blocks external sound.
 Keep in mind that even for wireless headphones.
 Noise cancellation is not standard.
 So, expect to spend a bit more on this feature.

 Similar to ambient noise cancellation, some people might be so committed to a wireless experience that this might not be one of the extra features that’s not as important.
 But if you like the idea of having a backup option in case the battery dies, a 3.5-millimeter auxiliary cable is a nice feature so that you can keep using your headphones.

-Wireless headphones tend to be more expensive than their wired counterparts — even the budget wireless headphones.
+Wireless headphones tend to be more expensive than their wired counterparts — even budget wireless headphones.
 So, you’ll want to protect that investment.
-Most true wireless earbuds come with a case as this is also how you’ll charge them.
-But for on-ear and over-ear models, you’ll want to check for a durable case.
+Most true wireless earbuds come with a case, as this is also how you’ll charge them.
+But you’ll want to check for a durable case for on-ear and over-ear models.
 While some models come with a simple cloth bag, others feature a hard-sided case that is designed to better protect your headphones.